SteffenSchmittGH/Game-of-Pong/README.md

 **Realtime Tasks**

-Futher more the HMI Display is not a Realtime application.
+Futhermore the HMI Display is not a Realtime application.
 So here it could make sense to put higher priority on the Input Task and the Control Task(Statemachine).

 **Priorities**